Scroll down to explore our curriculum!

 Each evaluation emphasizes a different aspect of spiritleading.
 Below are brief explanations:

 This evaluation gives your squads a chance to receive input on material they practiced before coming to camp.
 The emphasis in this evaluation is on technique, execution and showmanship.
 A squad may choose to perform solely for an evaluation sheet — a rating will not be designated for a squad that chooses this option.
 Please be sure to talk to your head instructor before the evaluation.
-Be sure to review our music guidelines on varsity.com/music.
+Be sure to check out the music guidelines by visiting varsity.com/music.

 Held on the last day, this class wraps-up the camp experience and gives the students an opportunity to reflect on everything that they learned and accomplished.
 Through peer led discussions, squads will be given specific ideas to help make the most of their camp experience beyond camp and ways to utilize these tools throughout the upcoming school year.